 (If the concern is regarding an exam or assessment irregularity, students should not speak to the Course Lecturer.
-Refer to the Assessment Policies in this Student Handbook to understand the process to deal with an assessment irregularity concern.)
+Refer to the Assessment Policies in Section 3.0 of this Student Handbook to understand the process to deal with an assessment irregularity concern.)